owagner/onkyo2mqtt/README.md

 onkyo2mqtt will translate incoming EISCP status events into their textual representation, and publish those via MQTT.

-For example, the raw "power is off" status is translated into "system-power" as follows:
+For example, the raw "power is off" status is published into the topic "\<prefix\>/system-power" as follows:

-    ampkueche/system-power {"onkyo_raw": "PWR00", "ack": true, "val": "standby"}
+    {"onkyo_raw": "PWR00", "ack": true, "val": "standby"}

 Sending commands is possible in three ways:

 1. By publishing a value into a textual topic with a new value
-2. By publishing into the special topic "<prefix>/command" with a textual command as described in https://github.com/miracle2k/onkyo-eiscp#commands
+2. By publishing into the special topic "\<prefix\>/command" with a textual command as described in https://github.com/miracle2k/onkyo-eiscp#commands
-3. By publishing a raw EISCP command into the special "<prefix>/command" topic
+3. By publishing a raw EISCP command into the special "\<prefix\>/command" topic

 Usage